 BLawgEd: An exploration of legal issues affecting the practice of education.
 Maintained by Michael Waterhouse

 The Professional Liability Blog: Stephen Warne on “professional negligence, regulation and discipline around the world”.

 Pleagle Trainer Blog: “Lawyer, Practical Legal Training, PhD candidate in Professional Education and Training, Research, Scholarship, Eclectic Interests, Best Practice.”

-LIVPresident’s Blog: “Reynah Tang, LIV President 2013 on the latest issues and topics.
-Read and comment”
+LIVPresident’s Blog: “Katie Miller, LIV President 2015 on the latest issues and topics.
+Read and comment.”

 LIV Young Lawyers Blog: Law Institute of Victoria’s Young Lawyers Blog.

 Legal Services Board Blog: The Board is the peak regulator of the legal profession in Victoria.This is their news/alerts blog.

 Not-for-Profit Law Information Hub: A blog with legal information for community organisations.